mbridak/not1mm/README.md

 ### Lookup

-For callsign lookup, several services are supported.
-QRZ, HamQTH and HamDB.
-If your service of choice requires a username and password, Enter it here.
+For callsign lookup, Two services are supported.
+QRZ and HamQTH.
+They require a username and password, Enter it here.

 ### Soundcard